 The Society for Modeling and Simulation International (SCS) is a technical society that is devoted to furthering the field of Modeling and Simulation (M&S) (SCS, 2013).
-Since its inception in 1952, the Society has widely disseminated the advancements in this field through its peer-reviewed journals (SIMULATION: Transactions of The SCS; Journal of Defense Modeling and Simulation: Applications, Methodology, Technology), conferences (for e.g., the Spring and the Summer Simulation Multiconferences) and its newsletter and magazines publications (SCS M&S Magazine; SCS M&S Newsletter).
-The 60th anniversary of the Society was held in the year 2012, and we believe that a fitting tribute to those "scientists and engineers, who had actively shaped and influenced the growth and development of SCS and continue to contribute to the theory, methodology, and applications of simulation science" (Yilmaz, 2011) would be to perform a form of content analysis that would seek to identify important publications and the authors that can be regarded as having made significant contribution to the field of M&S. In a previous publication associated with the 60th anniversary of the Society, the authors have presented a review of papers published in the Society's journal Simulation: Transactions of the SCS (Mustafee et al., 2012).
+Since its inception in 1952, the Society has widely disseminated the advancements in this field through its peer-reviewed journals (SIMULATION: Transactions of the SCS; Journal of Defense Modeling and Simulation: Applications, Methodology, Technology), conferences (for e.g., the Spring and the Summer Simulation Multi-conferences) and its newsletter and magazines publications (SCS M&S Magazine; SCS M&S Newsletter).
+The 60th anniversary of the Society was held in the year 2012, and we believe that a fitting tribute to those "scientists and engineers, who had actively shaped and influenced the growth and development of SCS and continue to contribute to the theory, methodology, and applications of simulation science" (Yilmaz 2011) would be to perform a form of content analysis that would seek to identify important publications and authors that have made significant contribution to the field of M&S. In a previous publication associated with the 60th anniversary of the Society, the authors have presented a review of papers published in the Society's journal Simulation: Transactions of the SCS (Mustafee et al. 2012).

-The content analysis that is presented in this paper is co-citation analysis; we present a visualisation-based analysis of bibliographic data downloaded from the from the ISI Web of Science (Thomson Scientific Solutions, 2013) and is an approach similar to that used by Niazi and Hussain (2011), Zhao and Wang (2011) and Liu (2013).
+The content analysis that is presented in this paper is co-citation analysis; it uses bibliographic data downloaded from ISI Web of Science (Thomson Scientific Solutions 2013).
+It is an approach similar to that used by Niazi and Hussain (2011), Zhao and Wang (2011) and Liu (2013).
 The underlying dataset for the co-citation analysis will be based on the references that have been cited by the authors that have published in the journal Simulation.
 Thus, through the medium of these authors we endeavor to provide insights into the significant constituents of the M&S knowledge domain.
 At the very outset we would like the readers to note that the limitation of this work is its reliance on one journal; however, as our research is further motivated by the desire to focus on SCS in its anniversary year, this limitation can be regarded as informed choice on the part of the authors.

 The remainder of the paper is organized as follows.
-Section 2 provides further information on cocitation analysis and reviews related literature.
-This is followed by a section on research methodology (section 3).
+The second section discusses cocitation analysis and reviews related literature.
+This is followed by a section on research methodology.
 In this section we describe the dataset and the software used; we enumerate the questions that inform the analyses that we perform.
-The findings are described in section 4.
-This is followed by the closing section on discussion and conclusions (section 5).
+The findings are described in the fourth section.
+This is followed by the closing section on discussion and conclusions.